Alejandro Domínguez (footballer, born 1981): Back to Rubin Kazan

 On 13 March 2009, Rubin Kazan signed 'Chori' back from Zenit, where he had some problems with the coach Dick Advocaat.

-In the 2009–10 UEFA Champions League, Domínguez played well for Rubin, providing the team with goals against Inter Milan and FC Dynamo Kiev.
+In the 2009–10 UEFA Champions League, Domínguez played well for Rubin, providing the team with goals against Inter Milan and FC Dynamo Kyiv.
 He also made an assist to Gökdeniz Karadeniz who scored a stunning match-winning goal against FC Barcelona during the group stage.
 Rubin Kazan failed to advance to the first knockout round due to a 2–0 loss against Internazionale.

 He was named the best footballer in Russia of 2009 by the Russian Football Union, Sport Express newspaper and Russian weekly magazine Futbol.

 Valencia

 On 11 December 2009, it was announced that Domínguez would join Valencia.
-He signed a three-and-a-half year long contract on 14 December 2009.
+He signed a three-and-a-half-year contract on 14 December 2009.

 Dominguez was behind Roberto Soldado and Aritz Aduriz in the selection.

 At the middle of the 2010–11 season, Sky Sport Italia and Tuttosport claimed that Juventus had reached an agreement for a loan with the option to make it a permanent move in the summer.
 There were doubts as to whether the deal would go through as voices suggested the striker lacked an EU passport, meaning Juventus would not be able to sign him.
 However, it was revealed he had an Italian passport, making him eligible to join Juve as he would not affect their non-EU quotas.